Learn about our project to implement an automated Cube, Weigh and Label Application system

 This is done via Freight Controller’s new API for delivery status data.
 The carriers can use our simple API to upload delivery data to our servers and then, their FMS system will automatically download this data into their system, allowing their Customer Service staff to quickly and easily confirm delivery as well as run DIFOT reports (Delivery on Time and In Full) with real time data; giving our client absolute best practice delivery status data reporting information and further improving their Customer Service processes.

-To learn more about any of the range of services and systems that make up this tailored solution, please contact us and we will be happy to explore how any and all of the components of this solution might assist with your supply chain business goals.
+To learn more about our Cube & Weigh system and any of the other services and systems that make up this tailored solution, please contact us and we will be happy to explore how any and all of the components of this solution might assist with your supply chain business goals.